Bail

 Note:

-if a show cause offence is also an offence to which s 22A or s 22B applies, then the special or exceptional circumstances test applies: ss 22A(2), 22B(2) (see step 1(b) below).
+If a show cause offence is also an offence to which s 22A or s 22B applies, then the special or exceptional circumstances test applies: ss 22A(2), 22B(2) (see step 1(b) below).

 Unless a person shows cause why their detention is not justified, bail must be refused in accordance with s 16A(1).